DrMueller/ReSharperRunner/README.md

 Runs the [ReSharper InspectCode command line tool](https://www.jetbrains.com/help/resharper/InspectCode.html) and analyses its result.

+## Restrictions

-ATTENTION: This task expects the command line tool to be installed, please make sure this is the case.
+- The task expects the command line tool to be installed, please make sure this is the case.
+- The task expects the newly added output format SARIF, therefore this only works with ReSharper 2024 and forward

 ## Configuration